steve1281/java2d/README.md

 Hello World!
 ```

-## WINDOWS 11 Notes
+## Windows 11 Notes

-I dislike windows.
-Also, I found that the oracle jdk8 tried to use some links and such that confused poor gradle, so I uninstalled all my java, and then installed the openjdk.
-In my case, I used jdk18.

 From stackoverflow (https://stackoverflow.com/questions/52511778/how-to-install-openjdk-11-on-windows)

+```
-* Extract the zip file into a folder, e.g. C:\Program Files\Java\ and it will create a jdk-11 folder (where the bin folder is a direct sub-folder).
+Extract the zip file into a folder, e.g. C:\Program Files\Java\ and it will create a jdk-11 folder (where the bin folder is a direct sub-folder).
 You may need Administrator privileges to extract the zip file to this location.

-* Set a PATH:
+Set a PATH:

-```
 Select Control Panel and then System.

 Click Advanced and then Environment Variables.

 Add the location of the bin folder of the JDK installation to the PATH variable in System Variables.